MrMaverick79/foodle-tdd/README.md

 ```

-Now we are in the red, we just need to create a textbox input field to pass this test.
+Now we are in the red, we just need to create a textbox input field to pass this test and get back to the green.

 # Getting Started with Create React App